-Sahra Ibrahimi is a doctoral student in Maternal and Child Health.
+Sahra Ibrahimi is a doctoral candidate in Maternal and Child Health (MCH).
 Her research focuses on reproductive health.
-Sahra teaches FMSC110, Families and Global Health, and she was a teaching assistant for FMSC310 Maternal, Child and Family Health, in addition to being a research assistant for El Camino Project.
+Recently, she received the People's Choice award from the National Institutes of Health (NIH) for one of her research projects, and she was featured by Washington's Top (WTOP) News.
+In addition to research, Sahra teaches FMSC110, an undergraduate course on Families and Global Health in the School of Public Health at UMD.
+She serves as a graduate student ambassador for the School of Public Health and a Graduate Writing Fellow for the UMD Graduate School Writing Center.
+If you are a Maryland graduate student and need assistance with writing, you can make an appointment here.
+Sahra also serves as an MCH student representative on the FMSC Graduate Committee, representing students’ perspectives and concerns on academics, leadership, and service programs.
 Prior to completing her master's in public health, Sahra worked as a Technical Project Officer at Abt Associates on the Health Financing and Governance (HFG) project, a 5-year global contract awarded by USAID and implemented in 40 countries.
 Sahra was born in Kabul, Afghanistan, and came to the U.S. at age 14 for the Seeds of Peace Program in 2009, after which she received a full scholarship to attend the Ethel Walker High School in Simsbury, CT.
 She graduated from Smith College in Northampton, MA, with a BA in Economics and fulfillment of pre-med requirements in 2017.
-You can learn more about her @ https://sites.google.com/sahra-ibrahimi.
+You can contact her at firstname.lastname@example.org and learn more about her @ https://sites.google.com/sahra-ibrahimi.
 Twitter: @sahra_ibrahimi1

 Salwa Shan is a doctoral candidate in the Family Science Program with research interests in Muslim Americans' mental health.
 Having completed her undergraduate and master's degrees at UMD, she is very familiar with the campus and the surrounding area.
 Her involvement with the Muslim community, experience as a high school teacher, and educational background in Couple and Family Therapy, allowed her to build a strong foundation in mental health and explore meaningful relationships.
 Her master's thesis focused on Black families and racial socialization.
 Salwa is very passionate about tying together her clinical and research experience to serve marginalized communities and to increase awareness about mental health and accessibility to mental health services in diverse communities.